social-protocols/global-brain/README.md

-# Write-Ups and Explanations on Y
+# Write-Ups and Explanations on the global brain algorithm

-On this site, we collect our explanations and write-ups on [Y](https://github.com/social-protocols/Y), a platform that we build with the aim of enabling large-scale intelligent conversations.
+On this site, we collect our explanations and write-ups on [The Social Network of the Future](https://github.com/social-protocols/social-network), a platform that we build with the aim of enabling large-scale intelligent conversations.
 As of right now, this site is a living document that is subject to rapid change because we are figuring stuff out along the way.
 In the long run, we hope to